NodeDash/Docs/docs/Flows/overview.md

 # Flows Overview

-Flows are at the heart of Helium Device Manager, providing a visual, flow-based interface for routing data between devices, functions, and integrations.
+Flows are at the heart of NodeDash, providing a visual, flow-based interface for routing data between devices, functions, and integrations.

 ## What Are Flows?

-Flows in Helium Device Manager are visual representations of how data should move through your IoT system.
+Flows in NodeDash are visual representations of how data should move through your IoT system.
 They define the path from data source (devices) through processing steps (functions) to destinations (integrations).

 Using the intuitive drag-and-drop flow editor, you can create sophisticated data routing rules without writing code (except for custom functions when needed).